Link

 Motor and sensor alignment procedure

-The motor and sensor alignment procedure is a crucial part of the motor control.
-It is the procedure that is used to find the correspondence in between the electrical angle of the motor and the angle of the sensor.
-This is a very important step because it is the first step in the motor control and it has to be done correctly in order for BLDC or Stepper motor to be able to move at all. 😃
+The motor and sensor alignment procedure is a crucial part of motor control.
+It is the procedure that is used to find the difference between the electrical angle of the motor and the angle of the sensor.
+This is a very important step because it is the first step in motor control and it has to be done correctly in order for BLDC or Stepper motor to be able to move at all. 😃

 Basic principles of the BLDC